cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 ```
 {:codeblock}

-You can tailor the results to meet your requirements.
+You can tailor the results to meet your needs.
 The `fields` parameter specifies the fields to include with the results.
 In this case, the
 results include the first name, last name, and location.
 The results are sorted by first
-name in ascending order based on the values in the`sort` parameter.
+name in ascending order based on the values in the `sort` parameter.

 ```json
   "fields" : [ "lastname", "firstname", "location" ],